lorenzouriel/airflow-with-dbt/README.md

 ```

 ## Explaining ETL
 **1. Extract:** The first step involves extracting data from an external API.
-This extraction process uses Python to obtain the data and prepare it for transformation.
+This extraction process uses Python and Requests to obtain the data and prepare it for transformation.

 **2. Transform:** The extracted data undergoes a transformation also carried out in Python.
 At this stage, data can be cleaned, filtered, validated against data contracts and prepared to be loaded into the next PostgreSQL.